Nukit FilterBoxBuilder

 FilterBoxBuilder interface: the 3D preview on the left, the controls on the right.

-Choose a method at the top: 3D print or Laser cut.
+Choose a method at the top: 3D print, Laser cut, or Hand cut.
 Then set your filter size, fan size, and fan placement.
 The 3D view updates as you work.
 The export button produces the files for your method: a 3MF print kit, or an SVG cut sheet.

 You set the numbers, and the box is generated to match.
 So any filter and fan combination produces a box you can build.
 The sections below explain each control.
 Most are in the main panel, and a few are under the Advanced accordion that opens when you click it.